alecmuffett/drafts-not-complete-not-tested-do-not-use/README.md

 # drafts-not-complete-not-tested-do-not-use

-these documents which are not yet fit for purpose
+these documents which are not yet fit for any purpose.

 they are: